Symptoms of a Panic Attack

 - Chest pain

-To people who have never “had” a serious panic attack, it can look like “child’s play” or some “imaginary bogeyman” — when in reality panic attacks can affect life and everyday functioning very seriously.
+People who have never experienced a more serious panic attack think it's 'child's play' or some 'imaginary bogeyman', although in reality panic attacks can seriously affect life and daily functioning.

 How long does a panic attack last

-A panic attack lasts (on average) 10 minutes and then begins to fade.
-A severe panic attack may last longer, or you may be struck by several panic attacks in a row (this happens rarely).
-If you experience many panic attacks, you may be diagnosed with an anxiety disorder.
+A panic attack (on average) lasts 10 minutes and then begins to subside.
+A severe panic attack may last longer, or you may experience multiple panic attacks (rarely).
+If you experience many panic attacks, you may be diagnosed with anxiety disorder.

 Panic attack – what is it?

-When the body notices that danger looms, it switches on the “fight or flight” state.
-Hormones, neurotransmitters and so on are released.
-And this is extremely useful if, at dusk, in an abandoned old building site, you spot a drunken repeat offender striding briskly towards you… with a sword in his hands!
-Then the “fight or flight” state is very useful indeed (I do hope you would choose the “flight” part…).
+When the body senses danger, it activates the 'fight or flight' („fight or flee“) state.
+Hormones, neurotransmitters, etc. are released.
+And this is very useful if, at dusk, in an abandoned old construction site, you notice a drunk recidivist swiftly approaching you… with a sword in hand!
+Then the 'fight or flight' state is very useful (I hope you would choose the 'flee' part…).

-A panic attack strikes when the “fight or flight” state is switched on even though no real danger threatens us.
+A panic attack occurs when the 'fight or flight' state is activated, even though there is no real danger threatening us.

-At that moment the balance of neurotransmitters and hormones suddenly shifts.
-The calming ones (GABA) decrease and the stimulating ones (adrenaline, dopamine) increase.
+At that moment, the ratio of neurotransmitters and hormones suddenly changes.
+Calming ones (GABA) decrease and stimulating ones (adrenaline, dopamine) increase… More about the causes of anxiety and panic attacks can be found anxiety guide.

-A panic attack can strike anyone at a different time — it can even strike at night, during sleep.
-Panic attacks occur at varying frequency and may recur once a month or several times a day… or even one after another!
-We may notice that certain places, situations or activities seem to trigger panic attacks.
-For example, they may happen before a tense meeting, after alcohol, after certain food (such as poor-quality or fast food) and so on.
+A panic attack can occur at different times for each person, and can even happen at night, while sleeping.
+Panic attacks occur with varying frequency and can repeat once a month or several times a day… or even one after another!
+We may notice that certain places, situations, or activities seem to trigger panic attacks.
+For example, they can occur before a stressful meeting, after alcohol, after certain foods (e.g., unhealthy/fast food), and so on.

-Our body always tries to protect us from danger, so when a panic attack strikes, the body “remembers” where and when (the danger to us) happened, or with which people it happened, and so on.
-So it is normal for the mind to “help” us avoid those things in future… Say a panic attack caught you while driving a car… already twice.
-What does the mind do?
-Well, you begin to fear or feel uneasy while driving… and you start avoiding driving… until eventually you no longer drive.
-It can be anything: a place, an action or certain people.
-A panic attack at night is no exception.
-Then, again, anxiety can begin to torment you at the very thought of going to sleep.
-Some people may withdraw into themselves instead of looking for ways to treat panic attacks.
-And ways to fight panic attacks really do exist!
+Our body always tries to protect us from danger, so when a panic attack occurs, the body 'remembers' where and when (the danger to us) happened, or with which people it happened, and so on.
+So it's normal that the mind 'helps' us avoid those things in the future… For example, a panic attack struck while driving a car… twice already.
+What does the mind do? – Well, you start to fear or feel uneasy while driving… and you begin to avoid driving… until eventually you stop driving altogether.
+It can be anything: a place, an action, or certain people.
+A panic attack at night is not an exception.
+Then, again, anxiety can start tormenting you just from the thought of going to sleep.
+Some people may withdraw into themselves, instead of looking for ways to treat panic attacks.
+And there certainly are ways to fight panic attacks!

 Panic disorder

-If you experience many panic attacks at unpredictable times and seemingly for no obvious reason, you may be diagnosed with panic disorder.
-Panic disorder and certain phobias often appear together.
-You will understand more about this disorder of neurotransmitter balance by reading what anxiety is.
+If you experience many panic attacks at unpredictable times and seemingly without obvious cause, you may be diagnosed with panic disorder.
+Panic disorder and certain phobias often occur together.
+You will understand more about this neurotransmitter imbalance by reading what is anxiety.

-There are several strategies we can call on to bring panic attacks under control.
+There are several strategies we can use to manage panic attacks.

 When a panic attack strikes, you will already know what to do:

-- Remind yourself: this will soon pass.
-Recognise that it is a panic attack, not a heart attack.
+- Remind yourself: this will pass soon.
+Recognize that this is a panic attack, not a heart attack.

 - If you can, stay where you are.
-If you retreat to a calmer place, you may start to fear that place and begin avoiding it in future.
+If you retreat to a quieter place, you may start to fear that location and begin avoiding it in the future.

-- If you feel you are losing connection with your body, do “grounding” exercises: put your hands in cold or hot water, splash your face, touch or firmly grip some object nearby.
+- If you feel you are losing connection with your body, do 'grounding' exercises: put your hands in cold or hot water, wash your face, touch or firmly grip a nearby object.

-- If a friend is beside you, tell them what is happening.
-They can help you calm down and reassure you that it will all soon pass.
+- If a friend is nearby, tell them what is happening.
+They can help you calm down and reassure you that everything will pass soon.

 The most important and fundamental rule during a panic attack:

-- Concentrate on your breathing.
-On your breathing alone.
-Breathing is the most powerful of all the exercises.
-To any attempt by the mind to frighten you further, answer by directing your attention to the out-breath.
+- Focus on your breathing.
+Only on your breathing.
+Breathing is the most powerful of all exercises.
+Respond to any attempt by the mind to scare you further by redirecting your attention to the exhalation.
 Breathe deeply and slowly.
-Breathing directly influences the activity of neurotransmitters.
-The golden rule of breathing during an attack: the out-breath must be longer than the in-breath.
-Inhale slowly and exhale even more slowly [1].
-The in-breath promotes stress, the out-breath promotes calm [2].
+Breathing directly influences neurotransmitter activity.

-The necessary lifestyle changes can cure, or at the very least greatly reduce, panic attacks and anxiety.
-Chemical drugs for panic attacks are not always the way out, since they cause dependence and a whole string of other side effects — before taking them, be sure to consult your doctor.
-Glycine for anxiety can calm a “racing” mind, but it is not a long-term solution or the best remedy for anxiety, rather an attempt to fix the situation quickly.
+Necessary lifestyle changes can cure or, at the very least, significantly reduce panic attacks and anxiety.
+Chemical medications for panic attacks are not always a solution, as they cause addiction and a whole range of other side effects; be sure to consult your doctor before using them.
+Glycine for anxiety can calm an 'overactive' mind, but it is not a long-term solution or best medications for anxiety, more of an attempt to quickly fix the situation.

-Treating your panic attacks will consist of several things.
-What nutrition, practices and effective (natural) remedies without side effects are recommended, read here.
+Your panic attack treatment will consist of several things.
+Recommended diet, practices, and effective (natural) medications without side effects, read anxiety guide.

-Vitexin 90 from Zenius Labs™ — vitexin and H. erinaceus polysaccharides act on the GABA-A receptors and promote regeneration of the nervous system.
-Without dependence, without cognitive side effects.
+Vitexin 90 from Zenius Labs™ – vitexin and H. Erinaceus polysaccharides act on GABA-A receptors and stimulate nervous system regeneration.
+Without addiction, without cognitive side effects.

-No. A panic attack is a reaction of the nervous system, not a heart disease.
-Although symptoms such as a racing heartbeat or chest pain can imitate a danger signal, they do not harm the heart.
+No. A panic attack is a nervous system reaction, not a heart disease.
+Although symptoms such as rapid heartbeat or chest pain can mimic a danger signal, it does not harm the heart.
 People who experience many panic attacks may have an anxiety disorder, but the attack itself is not physiologically dangerous.

 Breathing is the only function of the autonomic nervous system that we can consciously control.
-A longer out-breath activates the parasympathetic nervous system, reduces the level of adrenaline and halts the “fight or flight” reaction.
-It is a scientifically confirmed method that works within a few minutes.
+A longer exhale activates the parasympathetic nervous system, reduces adrenaline levels, and stops the 'fight or flight' reaction.
+This is a scientifically proven method that works within minutes.

-Vitexin — a flavonoid extracted from passionflower — acts on the same GABA-A receptors as benzodiazepines, but without causing dependence.
-Together with Hericium erinaceus polysaccharides, which promote nerve growth factor (NGF) and regeneration of the nervous system, it provides comprehensive natural support.
+Vitexin – a flavonoid extracted from passionflowers – acts on the same GABA-A receptors as benzodiazepines, but does not cause addiction.
+Together with Hericium erinaceus polysaccharides, which stimulate nerve growth factor (NGF) and nervous system regeneration, comprehensive natural support is ensured.
+Vitexin 90 from Zenius Labs™ is a combination of these two substances, intended for long-term use.

-For many people, panic attacks weaken significantly or pass entirely by changing lifestyle, working with a specialist and supporting the nervous system over time.
-Short-term methods (breathing, grounding) help during the attack itself, while long-term ones — restoring the balance of the nervous system — solve the problem at its root.
+For many people, panic attacks significantly weaken or disappear entirely with lifestyle changes, working with a specialist, and long-term support of the nervous system.
+Short-term methods (breathing, grounding) help during the attack itself, while long-term ones – restoring the balance of the nervous system – address the cause.

 - The A52 Breath Method: A Narrative Review of Breathwork for Mental Health and Stress Resilience.
 PubMed